ahopstetter-sce/content-ProofpointThreatProtection-orig-PR-to-current-commit-base/Packs/ProofpointThreatProtection/Integrations/ProofpointThreatProtection/README.md

 ### proofpoint-tp-blocklist-get

 ***
-Get all entries in the Organizational Block List
+Get all entries in the Organizational Block List.

 #### Base Command